Jay Walljasper

 Bio

-Jay is a writer, speaker and consultant devoted to helping people make better, livelier communities.
-He is Director of Communications & Collaboration for the Social Life Project and urban-writer-in-residence at Augsburg University in Minneapolis.
+Jay was a writer, speaker and consultant devoted to helping people make better, livelier communities.
+He was Director of Communications & Collaboration for the Social Life Project and urban-writer-in-residence at Augsburg University in Minneapolis.

 Minneapolis